gretoq/prompter/README.md

 # AI Request Exchange Web Application [Prompter - demo link](https://prompter-gretoq.vercel.app/)

 This is a web application that allows users to exchange requests with an AI.
-It is built using modern technologies such as Next.js, Next App Router, Next Auth, Tailwind CSS, MongoDB, Mongoose, React Hot Toast, React Skeleton, SWR, and React CSSTransition.
+It is built using modern technologies such as Next.js, TypeScript, Next App Router, Next Auth, Tailwind CSS, MongoDB, Mongoose, React Hot Toast, React Skeleton, SWR, and React CSSTransition.

 ## Features